 A WORD FROM OUR CO-CHAIRS

-During the 2020-2021 school year we awarded $841,250 dollars to 250 students attending Berkeley, Brandeis, Columbia – School of Law, Georgetown, Harvard, John Hopkins School of Medicine, UCLA, USC, Sackler School of Medicine in Tel Aviv and many other universities, vocational schools and programs.
+During the 2023-2024 school year we awarded $820,000 dollars to 214 students attending UC Berkeley, Brandeis, Columbia Law School, Georgetown, Harvard, John Hopkins School of Medicine, UCLA, USC, and many other universities, vocational schools and programs.

 Each year we must turn away 50-60 eligible students due to lack of funding.
 Please consider supporting the JVS Scholarship Program so we can continue to help the next generation achieve their goals.

 - First-generation in their family to attend college 30% 30%

 - From single households 25% 25%